Water & Equity Mapping Tools

 The US Environmental Protection Agency (EPA) first began using “EJScreen” in 2012 and it opened to the public in 2015.
 The mapping tool includes three kinds of information: demographic indicators, environmental indicators, and EJ indexes, which summarize the interplay between environmental and demographic indicators in a given location.
 In early 2022, EJScreen 2.0 launched, featuring updated health metrics such as life expectancy, asthma, and heart disease, and new data on drought and wildlife.

 Climate & Economic Justice Screening Tool

-The White House Council on Environmental Quality (CEQ) launched the Climate and Economic Justice Screening Tool in public beta form in February 2022 as directed by President Biden’s Executive Order 14008.
+The White House Council on Environmental Quality (CEQ) launched the Climate and Economic Justice Screening Tool (CEJST) in public beta form in February 2022 as directed by President Biden’s Executive Order 14008.
+The 1.0 version of the tool was released in November 2022.
 The CEJST, like EJScreen, includes demographic and environmental indicators, though it does not include race/ethnicity as an indicator.
 The tool was designed in support of the Justice40 initiative to direct Federal investments to disadvantaged communities.
 The tool may help specify funding criteria, implementation requirements , and evaluation of the initiative’s successes and shortcomings.

 Other federal tools that focus more on water data also hold potential to illuminate climate and environmental justice concerns.
 EPA’s “How’s My Waterway?” mapping tool includes vast water quality data and can be layered with demographic data.
 The EPA’s Enforcement and Compliance History Online (ECHO) website enables users to assess their community’s water facilities for compliance with environmental regulations and now includes environmental justice metrics, including the ability to: